Zhongli5712/ApplicationPowerManager/README.md

 1. ApplicationPowerManager only provides the estimation, and may generate different result if there is a background application that end or start during measuring and logging `PowerGadgetLogAfter.csv`, so multiple try should be done to obtain the closet estimation (run the ApplicationPowerManager multiple time and record the result, afterwards decide the closet estimation).
    - For example after running ApplicationPowerManager multiple times and obtains results `2.23, 1.97, 2.4, 5.52, 0.99` we can see that the estimation would be around `2.2` with values `5.52` and `0.99` be the outliner.
 2. Result output might be a message that says the result is 0 or there is an error somewhere, it might be caused by another application using a greater amount of power end during the estimating.
 You have to run the application again in this case.
+3. Measuring without charging in action (for laptop user) might produce more correct result.

 <!--
 ---